Motive (algebraic geometry)

-In algebraic geometry, motives (or sometimes motifs, following French usage) is a theory proposed by Alexander Grothendieck in the 1960s to unify the vast array of similarly behaved cohomology theories such as singular cohomology, de Rham cohomology, etale cohomology, and crystalline cohomology.
-Philosophically, a "motif" is the "cohomology essence" of a variety.
+In algebraic geometry, a motive (or sometimes motif, following French usage) is an abstract object introduced by Alexander Grothendieck in the 1960s as part of a proposed universal cohomology theory for algebraic varieties.
+The idea is that theories such as Betti cohomology, de Rham cohomology, etale cohomology, and crystalline cohomology should arise as different realizations of the same underlying object.
+Thus, a motive of a variety is meant to capture the part of its geometry common to these cohomology theories.